 State of Michigan Registry of Historic Sites: Listed January 8, 1981

 State of Michigan Historic Marker: Put in place April 7, 1981.
-This is on the Fort Street side of the Detroit Free Press Building.
+This is now on the Fort Street side of the Detroit News Building.

 National Registry of Historic Places: Not listed

 Description updated: January, 2014